Tornado Warning issued for Oakland by NWS - NewsBreak

 Tornado Warning issued for Oakland by NWS

-Effective: 2021-10-03 18:21:00 EDT Expires: 2021-10-03 19:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-10-03 18:39:00 EDT Expires: 2021-10-03 19:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Oakland The National Weather Service in Detroit/Pontiac has issued a * Tornado Warning for Northeastern Oakland County in southeastern Michigan * Until 700 PM EDT. * At 621 PM EDT, a severe thunderstorm capable of producing a tornado was located near Ortonville, or near Holly, moving east at 20 mph.
+Target Area: Oakland A TORNADO WARNING REMAINS IN EFFECT UNTIL 700 PM EDT FOR NORTHEASTERN OAKLAND COUNTY At 639 PM EDT, a severe thunderstorm capable of producing a tornado was located near Clarkston, or 8 miles west of Oxford, moving east at 15 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * This dangerous storm will be near Ortonville around 630 PM EDT.
-Oxford around 655 PM EDT.
+Tree damage is likely.
+This dangerous storm will be near Oxford around 705 PM EDT.
 Other locations impacted by this tornadic thunderstorm include Lakeville, Lake Orion and Leonard.
-This includes I-75 near mile marker 96.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0